Exporting to Nigeria – Overview

 Methods of quoting and payment

-An irrevocable letter of credit (L/C) payable at sight is commonly used for settlement of international transactions.
+An irrevocable letter of credit (L/C) payable at sight is commonly used for the settlement of international transactions.
 It offers protection to both the exporter and the importer.

 When exporting to Nigeria, caution must be exercised as fraudulent business practices involving bogus financial documents are commonplace in Nigeria.